Industrial Revolution: Birth of Public Laundries

 The real game-changer arrived in the mid-1800s.
 The first patented washing machine appeared in the 1850s, and by the early 1900s, more advanced mechanical versions were available.

 Once electricity became common in homes, electric washing machines and dryers quickly replaced hand-washing.
 Laundry went from an all-day chore to something manageable in just a few hours.
-For many households, this revolutionized daily life and gave people more time for other tasks.
+For a closer look at the evolution of drying clothes, read The History of Clothes Dryers: From Sun-Drying to Smart Technology.

 By the early 1900s, hand-cranked and steam-powered washing machines became more widely used.
 According to The Cleaning Collective’s “A Brief History of Laundry” (2024), the first washing machine patent was granted in 1691, and laundry methods evolved significantly during the Industrial Revolution.